 Many of our current and potential competitors have longer operating histories, significantly greater financial, technical, service, marketing and other resources, broader name and brand recognition and a larger installed base of customers.
 As a result, these competitors may have greater credibility with our existing and potential customers and greater service infrastructure than we do.
 They also may be able to adopt more aggressive pricing policies and devote greater resources to the development, promotion and sale of their products than we can to ours, which would allow them to respond more quickly than us to new or emerging technologies or changes in customer requirements.
-In addition, some of our current and potential customers.
+In addition, some of our current and potential competitors have established supplier or joint development relationships with our current or potential customers.
 These competitors may be able to leverage their existing relationships to discourage these customers from purchasing products from us or to persuade them to replace our products with their products.
 Increased competition could decrease our prices, reduce our sales, lower our margins, or decrease our market share.
 These and other competitive pressures could prevent us from competing successfully against current or future competitors and could materially harm our business.